Felipe-Curvelo/CDI_bonus_assignment/README.md

 * **Robust Logging & Alerting:** Integrate with a centralized logging system and set up alerts for failures or critical issues.
 * **Comprehensive Testing:** Develop unit tests for individual functions (especially complex transformations) and integration tests for the end-to-end pipeline.
 * **Delta Lake Integration:** For enhanced reliability, ACID transactions, and time travel capabilities on the output tables, consider using Delta Lake format instead of basic Parquet or Hive tables, especially if operating in an environment like Databricks.
-* **Parameterization of Interest Rules:** If rules (like the $100 threshold or movement rules) might change frequently, consider making them configurable.
+* **Parameterization of Rules:** Some rules where configured in the script (like the $100 threshold) consider making all of them configurable.
 * **Workflow Orchestration:** Integrate the application into a data pipeline orchestrator (e.g., Airflow, ADF) for improved end-to-end manageability of the entire CDI bonus calculation workflow.